tanaikech/goris/README.md

 # Usage

 Search images from an image file.
 You can select number of output URLs using `-n`.
 The maximum number of output URLs is 100.
+(The current default value is 10.
+So when `-n` is not used, 10 URLs are returned.)

 ```bash
 $ goris s -f [image file] -n 50